-In this study, the use of the leaf extract of Adansonia digitata on alloxan-induced diabetic rats was to investigate the relationship between A. digitata leaves extract and some of the diabetic symptoms with an aim to establishing its usefulness in the treatment of diabetes.
+In this study, the use of the leaf extract of Adansoniadigitata on alloxan-induced diabetic rats was to investigate the relationship between Adansoniadigitata leaves extract and some of the diabetic symptoms with an aim to establishing its usefulness in the treatment of diabetes.
 As stated by Melmed et al. (2010), blood plasma glucose concentration is one of the criteria for assessing for diabetes.
-Diabetes mellitus is marked by increased blood glucose sequel to decreased insulin secretion by $\beta$ -cells of the pancreas (Rang et al. 2012), as observed in the untreated diabetic control (group 2).
+Diabetes mellitus is marked by increased blood glucose sequel to decreased insulin secretion by β -cells of the pancreas (Rang et al, 2012), as observed in the untreated diabetic control (group 2).
 Hyperglycemia therefore, is a primary factor in the development of diabetes complications, and decreases in average blood glucose have a profound effect to prevent complications in diabetes mellitus (Diabetes Control and Complications Trial Research Group, 1993).
-The fasting blood glucose profile shows that A. digitata leaves extract was capable of lowering plasma glucose levels, as seen in the diabetic groups treated with low and medium doses of the extract (200mg/kg and 400mg/kg respectively) after the first week of the experiment.
-This supports previous studies on other parts of the Adansonia digitata plant which were shown to possess antidiabetic potential (Mohammad and Hauwa'u, 2013).
+The fasting blood glucose profile shows that Adansoniadigitataleaves extract was capable of lowering plasma glucose levels, as seen in the diabetic groups treated with low and medium doses of the extract (200mg/kg and 400mg/kg respectively) after the first week of the experiment.
+This supports previous studies on other parts of the Adansoniadigitataplant which were shown to possess antidiabetic potential (Tankoet al, 2008; Saravanarajet al, 2017; Mohammad and Hauwa'u, 2013).
 The blood glucose levels of the diabetic group treated with a high dose of the extract (600mg/kg), as well as the normal groups treated with different doses of the extract (groups 7-9), on the other hand, were increased after administration.
 However, at the end of the second week of the experiment, the blood glucose levels increased in all the diabetic and non-diabetic groups treated with the extract.
-This increase in blood glucose levels possibly could be as a result of the absence of tannins in the leaf extract, which was otherwise detected in the fruit pulp (Mohammad and Hauwa'u, 2013) and stem bark extracts of A. digitata.
-Tannins are however known for inducing regeneration of β-cells (Anderson and Polansky, 2002) and also as antihyperglycemic agents in diabetic rats (Pinent et al. 2004).
-More so, this increase in blood glucose might also have arisen owing to the high carbohydrate content of the extract, as Eizirik and Cnop (2010) reported that carbohydrate consumption increases demand on the $\beta$ -cell for insulin secretion, which may lead to endoplasmic reticulum stress, as well as oxidative stress (Robertson et al. 2004) both of which can result in $\beta$ -cell damage after a long period of time.
-It is also possible that a highcarbohydrate/lower-fat diet such as contained in the extract, on a prolonged period of time could increase insulin sensitivity and lower fasting glucose levels, as reported by Gower et al (2012).
-The increase in blood glucose levels after a decrease in the previous week could also have resulted from an increase in glucagon and insulin in the regulation of homeostasis, released in a pulsatile manner to regulate glucose production and metabolism (Farhy and McCall, 2009), in which glucagon promotes glycogenolysis and gluconeogenesis to increase endogenous blood glucose levels during prolonged fasting.
+This increase in blood glucose levelspossibly could be as a result of the absence of tannins in the leaf extract, which was otherwise detected in the fruit pulp (Mohammad and Hauwa'u, 2013) and stem bark (Tankoet al, 2008) extracts of Adansoniadigitata.
+Tannins is however fascinatedly known for inducing regeneration of βcells (Anderson and Polansky, 2002) and also as an anti-hyperglycemic agents in diabetic rats (Pinentet al, 2004).
+Moreso, this increase in blood glucose might also have arised owing to the high carbohydrate content of the extract, as Eizirik and Cnop (2010)reported that carbohydrate consumption increases demand on the β -cell for insulin secretion, which may lead to endoplasmic reticulum stress, as well as oxidative stress (Robertson et al, 2004) both of which can result in β -cell damage after a long period of time.
+It is also possible that a highcarbohydrate/lower-fat diet such as contained in the extract, on a prolonged period of time could increase insulin sensitivity and lower fasting glucose levels, as reported by Gower, et al (2012).
+The increase in blood glucose levels after a decrease in the previous week could also have resulted from an increase in glucagon and insulin in the regulation of homeostasis, released in a pulsatile manner to regulate glucose production and metabolism (Farhy and McCall, 2009), in which glucagon promotes glycogenolysis and gluconeogenesis to increase endogenous blood glucose levels during prolonged fasting (Freychetet al, 1988).
 It was also observed, however, that the blood glucose levels of the diabetic group treated with the extract were significantly lower than that of the untreated diabetic group as well as the group treated with the standard drug (metformin).
 This suggests that the extract has an antagonistic effect between its high carbohydrate content and its hypoglycemic property via unclear mechanisms.